brianAbell/AI-powered-Resume-Analyzer-and-Feedback-Generator/README.md

  an AI-driven application utilizing GPT-4 to analyze and enhance user resumes with actionable feedback

+ !!!UPDATE: Version 1.0 has a planned release on November 1st, 2023.
+I am wrapping up my testing to ensure a robust MVP.
+Once v1.0 is released, I will begin improving the overall user experience by doing the following...

+ 1. Creating a more engaging front-end web interface
+ 2. Continue to thoroughly test and debug
+ 3. Expand functionality through various channels such as...
+Resume generation based on job description, improved feedback, structured feedback parameters, resume rating scale, etc

 ## Description

 The project is designed as an innovative solution that aids job seekers in refining and enhancing their resumes by leveraging state-of-the-art machine learning capabilities.
 Through this system, users can upload their resumes and receive constructive feedback that can significantly improve their chances of standing out to potential employers.